wandb/codesearchnet/README.md

       > bash script/bootstrap

   3. Next, you need to download the pre-processed datsets, which are hosted on S3.
-You can do this by running the `script/setup`.
+You can do this by running `script/setup`.

       > bash script/setup